This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Do I Need a Lawyer to Help with the Lawsuit Filing Process?

-You do need a lawyer to help you get through this process.
+It’s highly recommended that you obtain an experienced lawyer to help you through this process.
 Without the right lawyer, you run a serious risk of making mistakes that disqualify your case.
-You also run the risk of not getting a perfect outcome, even if you manage to make it through all the steps correctly.
+You also risk losing your case, even if you manage to make it through all the steps correctly.

-Before getting started with the process of filing a lawsuit over cerebral palsy, find a lawyer who specializes in these kinds of cases.
-You should work with someone, or a law firm, who has handled cases like yours before, who has worked with similar clients, and who has the experience and knowledge necessary to get you the best outcome.
+Before getting started with the process of filing the lawsuit, find a cerebral palsy lawyer who specializes in these kinds of cases.
+You should work with a lawyer, or law firm that has handled cases like yours before, has worked with similar clients, and has the experience and knowledge necessary to get you the best outcome.

 Don’t settle for a general lawyer or someone who has never worked on this kind of lawsuit.